owulveryck/blog/content/post/simple-iaas-doc-with-swagger.md

 # The final test

-As I serve the files from the `./dist` directory, what I need to do is to move my `swagger.yaml` spec file into the dist subfilder and tell swagger to reade it.
+As I serve the files from the `./dist` directory, what I need to do is to move my `swagger.yaml` spec file into the dist subfolder and tell swagger to read it.

-Et voilà!
+_Et voilà!_

 <center>
 <img class="img-square img-responsive" src="/assets/images/swagger.png" alt="Result"/>